HMS Chester

 There was also a planned Castle-class corvette named HMS Chester Castle.
 She was cancelled in 1943.

 There was also an HMS Chester serving as a tank (water) vessel in the 1880s - saw service during the Egyptian campaign of 1882 when she was an "attendant" on HMS Alexandra; 21 men (her whole crew?) received the medal for Egypt serving aboard the ship.

+In fiction

-A fictional HMS Chester appeared in the James Bond film Tomorrow Never Dies.
-The interior shots are actually from the Type 23 frigate HMS Westminster.
-A Type 23 model was built for the exterior shots.
+A fictional HMS Chester appeared in the 1997 James Bond film Tomorrow Never Dies.
+The interior shots were filmed on the Type 23 frigate HMS Westminster.
+A model of a Type 23 was built for the exterior shots.